Ammar Badwy | Posted on October 1, 2020

 10 most expensive drugs in the world

 Research and clinical trials sometimes last for decades before the drug reaches its patients, and many substances simply don’t make it.
 Adverse and side effects or economic reasons can put an end to the whole research process overnight.
 When the number of patients affected by a condition is globally measured in thousands, or even only hundreds, the economic burden of research reflects on the treatment price- it reaches astronomical numbers.
-This article is a list of 10 most expensive treatments per patient in the world.
+This article is a list of the 10 most expensive treatments per patient in the world.

 10. Spinraza (API Nursinersen)

 Nusinersen (branded name Spinraza) treats a disease known as Spinal Muscular Atrophy (SMA).
-SMA occurs due to a mutation on a fifth chromosome (5q) characterized by progressive muscle atrophy that typically begins shortly after birth (although some forms of the disease have late onset).
+SMA occurs due to a mutation on a fifth chromosome (5q) characterized by progressive muscle atrophy that typically begins shortly after birth (although some forms of the disease have late-onset).
 The drug comes in 12mg vials as a solution for injection.
 It’s given directly into the spine by specially trained personnel.
 The first dose is administered after the diagnosis, followed by one vial at 2, 4, and 9 weeks after the first one.
-After that, a maintenance dose is administered every 4 months for as long as the patient benefits of it.
+After that, a maintenance dose is administered every 4 months for as long as the patient benefits from it.

 The annual cost of treatment is $375,000 ($750,000 in the first year).

 The drug is used for the treatment of Pompe disease (rare, inherited disorder).
 The disease is characterized by the buildup of glycogen throughout the body, which ultimately leads to impaired function of the affected organs (predominately muscles and liver).
 It affects one in every 40,000 persons in the US.
 The drug is given as an intravenous infusion, 20mg per kilogram of body mass, every two weeks.
 The drug comes in 50mg vials with a price of $870.